Minoxidil treatment for hair loss

 It’s also important to remember that this type of hair loss treatment will not work for everyone.
 Regaine Extra Strength states in its Patient Information leaflet that it should be used by men aged 18-65, and that it is most likely to be effective in people who fall into the following categories:

 - Men with hair loss or thinning only on the top of the scalp

 - Younger men

 - Men who have been experiencing hair loss for a short time only

 - Men who only have mild hair loss

 If you are suffering from very severe hair loss then it is unlikely that Minoxidil will be a viable treatment.
 You should talk to your GP about your options.

 As with any medicine, Minoxidil comes with some mild side effects such as mild skin irritations.
 However if you experience any side effects you should stop using Regaine and tell your doctor or pharmacist.

 If you are a man who has tried Minoxidil and found it ineffective, or if you are a seeking an alternative treatment for hair loss, you might consider prescription tablets known as Propecia.
 Visit our online hair loss clinic to find out more.

-Because Minoxidil is not a prescription treatment for hereditary hair loss, it is not available for free on the NHS.
-It can, however, be bought in many high street pharmacies (including LloydsPharmacy).
-Most pharmacies will offer Regaine but certain pharmacies will also offer other brands of Minoxidil, such as Kirkland.
-In some cases pharmacies will also have an own-brand Minoxidil on their shelves.
-It is up to you which brand of Minoxidil you use, however you may find that price is a factor.
+Because minoxidil isn't a prescription treatment for hereditary hair loss, it is not available for free on the NHS.
+It can, however, be ordered online from our website, or bought in many high street pharmacies (including LloydsPharmacy).
+Most pharmacies will offer Regaine but certain pharmacies will also offer other brands of minoxidil.
+In some cases pharmacies will also have an own-brand minoxidil on their shelves.
+It's up to you which brand of minoxidil you use, however you may find that price is a factor.